The problem of

 The Theory of Moral Sentiments.

-The most important recent thinker to employ this defense of moral responsibility was
+The most important recent thinker to employ the moral sentiments in a defense of

 Peter Strawson, who pointed to what he called our "reactive attitudes."

-Whether or not determinism is true, Strawson claimed, we would still feel guilt and pride in our own actions, and see praise and blame appropriate for others who were deserving of being thought responsible for their actions.
+Whether or not determinism is true, Strawson claimed, we would still feel guilt and pride in our own actions, and see Hume's moral sentiments such as praise and blame appropriate for others who were deserving of being thought responsible for their actions.
+Strawson called these persons "moral participants."
+We react to them with a "participant attitude."

 However, we regard the use of moral behavior as a proof of human freedom as an